simonsben/Masters/notes/pre_processing.md

 * Conditionally replace punctuation instead of removing it
   * In certain cases punctuation (or digits) are used to take the place of letters
   * Instead of removing the symbol it could be replaced with its intended letter (ex. m@chine -> machine)
+* Split emails
+  * Email addresses may contain important words and can be used as the subject in a sentence
+  * Potential

 As more approaches are considered they will/should be added above.